 The Arahura River in New Zealand is placed on the West Coast of the South Island area.
 Measuring up to a length of around 56 km, the river is located almost 8 km towards the north of Hokitata.
 The lower end of the river has been a key producer of valuable metal-gold in the past.

 The South Island area of New Zealand boasts of several rivers of huge volume.
 Noted among them is the Arahura River, thanks to its impressive volume and high-rising waves.
 The incredible river, owing to its wild waters, is the dream zone for every excited rafter.
-With rapids of Class IV, the amazing river promises to set you adrenalin rushing.
+With rapids of Class IV, the amazing river promises to set your adrenaline rushing.
 As you embark on the rafting expedition and step into the magnetic waters of the Arahura River, you can sense the power of the torrents hurling back on you.
 Moreover, you are sure to encounter some huge boulders in your way that can come up as major hurdles.

 Teamed with the enthralling waves, comes the captivating rainforests by the riverside.
 The lush greenery and the stunning vegetation are indeed entrancing!
-While you sway through the turbulent waves, spare a look at the multihued rainforest, which have remained untouched till date!
+While you sway through the turbulent waves, spare a look at the multihued rainforest, which has remained untouched till date!
 The Arahura River, with its foaming waves and wonderful natural scenery by the riverbanks, will surely bring you enough fun and excitement, as you set your sail on the enticing water body!

 However, the river has certain clam sections as well.
 In case you plan a camping expedition on the waterway, you can try out swimming in the mild waters.
 But, don’t forget to take your swimsuit and other necessary belongings along with you.
 In the evening, you can spend a great time by sitting beside the campfire.
 You can even carry some delicious eatables and energizing snacks with you.
 So, what are you waiting for!
 Pack your bags and get ready to take the plunge in the awesome waters of the splendid Arahura River.